geosolutions-it/MapStore2/docs/user-guide/home-page.md

 !!! note
-    The *Accounts manager* is reserved to the *Administrator* where he can manage *Users* and *Groups*.
+    The *Accounts manager* section, where *Users* and *Groups* can be managed, is reserved to the *Administrator*.

 Search bar
 ------------

-Under the menu bar, you can use the *Search bar* to search stored maps and dashboards in [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/).
+Under the menu bar, you can use the *Search bar* to search maps and dashboards stored in [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/).

   <p align = "center" > <img src="../img/search-bar.jpg" style="max-width:500px;" /></p>